St. Vrain Canyons Rock Climbing

 Most will drive up US 36 or CO 66 west to Lyons.
 From there, the forks diverge.
 The South and Middle Forks are accessed off of CO 7.
 The North Fork is accessed off of US 36.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for St. Vrain Canyons:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for St. Vrain Canyons:

 Featured Route For St. Vrain Canyons

 Upside The Cranium 5.10b/c 6b 20 VII 20 E2 5b Colorado